monkmakes/monkmakes-7-segment/README.md

 ## Counter Example

 Use the custom blocks provided by this extension to make your 7-segment for micro:bit display count up each second.
+The count will restart when button A is pressed.

 You can copy the blocks from the below image or view the project (blocks and javascript view) [here](https://makecode.microbit.org/_Kj362WFJyYoc).